liquibase/liquibase-test-harness/README.extensions.md

 # Using Test Harness in Extensions

-This test harness is designed to make it easy for you to test your extensions.
+This test harness is *also* designed to make it easy for you to test your extensions.

 ## Configuring your project